Top 7 Denver Winter Activities

 Snowshoe in the Shadow of the Rockies

-Rocky Mountain National Park showcases spectacular beauty and less crowds during the snowier months.
+Rocky Mountain National Park showcases spectacular beauty and fewer crowds during the snowier months.
 Rent snowshoes from an outdoor store and pack a picnic lunch.
 Hike along cross country ski trails through snow-blanketed trees.
 Take in the silence of a wintery forest and the cold, crisp air during a gentle, picturesque mountain excursion.

-Apres Skiing
+Après Skiing

 Throughout ski season, many mountain towns host winter festivals, carnivals, and outdoor concerts.
-Check out your favorite locale’s event calendar and plan to stay the weekend to enjoy a full Colorado ski-town experience.
+Check out your favorite locale’s event calendar, and plan to stay the weekend to enjoy a full Colorado ski-town experience.

-Our Picks:
+Our Ski-Town Picks:

 Breckenridge, CO: International Snow Sculpture Championships